tinkajob/regression-nn/README.md

 # Regression Neural Network

-A neural network project for **predicting house prices** using an **evolutionary training algorithm** instead of traditional gradient-based methods.
+A neural network project for **regression tasks** using an **evolutionary training algorithm** instead of traditional gradient-based methods.
 The model evolves a population of neural networks over generations, gradually improving prediction accuracy.

 # Features